 For the employer contributions (profit sharing), here is what the rules state:

-- They will need to remain in the solo 40k plan and treated as contributions in future years.
+- They will need to remain in the solo 40k plan and be treated as contributions in future years.
 However, a 10% penalty will need to be paid on the over contribution amount also known as the excess nondeductible contribution amount pursuant to (IRC Sec.
 4972).

 - This penalty amount of 10% will need to be reported by the solo 401k owner by filing IRS Form 5330, Return of Excess Taxes Related to Employee Benefit Plans, and remit the penalty to the IRS.